oktaytuncay/Kubernetes/kubernetes.md

 We can create our own chart for your own application, or we can explore existing charts from the <a href="https://artifacthub.io/" target="_blank">Artifact Hub</a> and look for charts uploaded by other users.

-This hub is called as a repository that stores helm charts and there are about 6000 charts there.
+This hub is called a repository that stores helm charts and there are about 6000 charts there.
 We can search using this web interface or we can search using the command line as below.

 ```bash
 % helm search hub wordpress